ramzibou0735/aerial-autonomy-stack/README.md

 docker build -t aircraft-image -f docker/Dockerfile.aircraft . # Having built Dockerfile.simulation, the first build takes ~15' and creates a 15GB image (6GB for ros-humble-desktop, 7GB for YOLOv8, ONNX)
 ```

-> These are development-friendly images with lots of tools and artifacts, trim if needed
+> These are development-friendly images with lots of tools and artifacts, trim as needed

 ### Option 2: Pull the Pre-built Docker Images